traefik/traefik/docs/content/routing/services/index.md

 !!! info "Interval & Timeout Format"

     Interval and timeout are to be given in a format understood by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration).
-    The interval must be greater than the timeout.
-If configuration doesn't reflect this, the interval will be set to timeout + 1 second.

 !!! info "Recovering Servers"